iyioio/common/packages/convo-lang/README.md

                   that value will be displayed on the clickable button instead of the message content but the message content will still be used as the user messaged added to the conversation when clicked.
                   Suggestion message are render only and not seen by LLMs.
+- `@import` - Allows you to import external convo-lang scripts

 ### Strings
 There are 3 types of string in convo.